ctheissen/NIRSPEC-Data-Reduction-Pipeline/README.md

 This version is modified by Chris Theissen & Dino Hsu.
 This includes some bugs fixed in Python 3, with the modifications mentioned in the codes.
 Ideally, this version of NSDRP needs to be processed together with [nirspec_pip](https://github.com/chihchunhsu/nirspec_pip).

+IMPORTANT:
+NIRSPEC underwent an upgrade on October 10, 2018, after which the KOA mode of NSDRP did not work.
+Currently NSDRP only works in A-B mode for post-upgrade data.
+See below on upgrade usage notes.

 PREREQUISITES:

 1)    NSDRP was developed with Anaconda python and that distribution is recommended, but can be run with Ureka or other python installations.
 Anaconda comes installed with the required modules: numpy, os, math, subprocess, fnmatch, logging, pylab, errno, datetime, warnings, astropy, scipy, argparse, and statsmodels.
 Depending on your python distribution of choice, you may be required to manually download and install one or more of these modules.